aubreypwd/wp-noteup/contributing.md

 Please follow all [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).

-## The `master` Branch
+## `master`

-The master branch has all the latest code and merged PR's for the next release and is considered the alpha and beta material.

-## Pull Requests

-If you feel like your Pull Request is ready to be merged in, please add the `ready-for-merge` label and it will be reviewed.

-Please include which issue your PR resolves in the description of your PR.
+The `master` branch always has a dirty copy of the latest released code, it is _not a development branch_.

+If you submit a PR based on the `master` branch you will be submitting a PR based on the last released code.
+That's not always bad, but please check for other active future release branches to base your PR's off of.